 Daughter and sister in her own lineage, she is wife and mother in her husband's.
 Without ceasing to belong to his lineage as a sister she enters her husband's as a housewife.
 This double qualification is a motive that prevents her from being in a position of a landed heir.
 This situation is more due to the exogamic rule that demands the transmission of land to men than to her incapacity related to her sex.
-(Verdier Rochegude 1986:13).
+(Verdier Rochegude 1986 :13).

-Men are then, thanks to customs and traditions, the priviledged ones who control and exploit land in both fatherly and motherly lineages.
-And Fatou Sow furthers the verso side of Verdier's point through this piece of information: "contrary to what affirms Verdier, it is rightly the belonging to the female sex that impedes and alienates women from land control and land inheritance".
-(Fatou Sow 2004: 254)

-Among the Sereer the landed anthropology establishes a socio-spatial system that requires an adequate diplomatic management that excludes any form of passion and unfaireness.
-Different forms of land ownership are then put in execution among Sereer Siin.
+Men are then, thanks to customs and traditions, the priviledged ones who control and exploit land in both 156 fatherly and motherly lineages.
+And Fatou Sow furthers the verso side of Verdier's point through this piece of 157 158 information : " contrary to what affirms Verdier, it is rightly the belonging to the female sex that impedes 159 and alienates women from land control and land inheritance". ??Fatou Sow 2004 : 254) Among the Sereer the landed anthropology establishes a socio-spatial system that requires an adequate diplomatic management that 160 excludes any form of passion and unfaireness.
+Different forms of land ownership are then put in execution among 161 Sereer Siin.
 O doxo niaye, O foxos, Bax.
-Each of these forms acquires and affects plots acording to customs and traditional laws.
-Brigitte Guigou et al explain:
+Each of these forms acquires and affects plots acording to customs and 162 traditional laws. ??rigitte These rights that stand as laws are articulated through algorical symbols of force and 163